 I was never a fan of those ones with marshmallows on top.
 I never really liked marshmallows (except on s’mores, duh) and them being on sweet potatoes kind of grossed me out.
 I was probably eating all the snowy whites anyways.
 But we slowly started to add some sweet potatoes to our Thanksgiving dinner.
 They were usually roasted somehow.
 One year as stacks, another with some spices, and another as a casserole.

 Sweet potatoes are now one of my favorite foods.
 I probably eat them almost every day in one way or another, so they are for sure making an appearance on our table at the holidays.
 These whipped sweet potatoes are so easy and delicious I think it is going to be on my weekly food prep rotation as well.

 Adding tahini adds a savory factor to them to balance out the sweetness.
 Then the cinnamon brings it all together.
+My favorite brand of tahini is Soom – if you are looking to try it, use this link to save 10%.
 You need a hand mixer or regular stand mixer to whip the sweet potatoes.
 That helps keep them light and fluffy.
 This is the hand mixer I have and I recommend it!
 It works great and is easy on the wallet.
 If you don’t have a mixer you can whip by hand, you just might need some liquid.
 It will be a good workout though!

 Tahini Whipped Sweet Potatoes

 - Preheat the oven to 400 degrees Fahrenheit.